 All solenoid operated valves in the system are energized to open and are spring loaded to close when deenergized.
-Upon loss of electrical power, feed water to the evaporator building will be automatically secured by closure of the feed valves.
-All heaters will shutdown securing the heat source to the vaporizer and the C-30 evaporator.
-The vapor compressor will shut down securing the heat source to the main evaporator.
-The blender/dryer will shutdown and all electrically driven pumps will trip.
+Upon loss of electrical power, feed water to the evaporator building is automatically secured by closure of the feed valves.
+All heaters shutdown securing the heat source to the vaporizer and the C-30 evaporator.
+The vapor compressor shuts down securing the heat source to the main evaporator.
+The blender/dryer shuts down and all electrically driven pumps trip.
 Thus, all evaporator and drying processes terminate and the system becomes stagnant.
 The only adverse consequence of this event is possible precipitation of dissolved solids from the concentrate as the system cools.
 If plugging of piping or heat exchanger tubes occurs, the precipitate can be redissolved by dilution of the liquid with clean water.
 If necessary, the system is designed for removal of the tube bundles for cleaning.